 If there’s too much to buff away with the cloth, a plastic blade makes quick work of taking off excess.
 Easy peasy!

 Here’s how the baseboard looks after the caulk and nail filling is done.
-It looks pretty impeccable (just remember to lift all the green tape when you’re done)!
+It looks pretty impeccable (just remember to lift all the painter’s tape when you’re done)!
 We missed the piece in the corner before snapping this picture!

 This is the same area, zoomed out.